petergoldstein/dalli/README.md

 **serializer**: The serializer to use for objects being stored (ex.
 JSON).
 Default is Marshal.

-**compress**: Boolean, if true Dalli will gzip-compress values larger than 1K.
-Default is false.
+**compress**: Boolean, if true Dalli will gzip-compress values larger than compression_min_size.
+Default is true.

 **compression_min_size**: Minimum value byte size for which to attempt compression.
 Default is 1K.

-**compression_max_size**: Maximum value byte size for which to attempt compression.
-Default is unlimited.

 **compressor**: The compressor to use for objects being stored.
 Default is zlib, implemented under `Dalli::Compressor`.